 The fraud indicators and warnings.
 Fraud cannot be eliminated.
 No system is completely fraud-proof, as any system can be bypassed.
-However, by paying greater attention to common indicators of fraud, it can be detected early.
-Fraud indicators fall into two categories, warning signs, and fraud alerts.
+However, it can be detected early by paying greater attention to common fraud indicators.
+Fraud indicators fall into two categories, warning signs and fraud alerts.

 Fraud Indicators And Warnings